cabarius/ToyBox/ToyBox/README.txt

     Party Editor: 67
     Search 'n Pick: 75 ways to view, add, remove blueprints plus a fun global teleportation feature Quest Resolution: 1
+Ver 1.2.5
+    Improved stability of fov (zoom multiplier) when you disable and renable the mod multiple times Added experimental slider to increase max FoV multiplier.
+This can cause perf issues in some maps Fixed out of range bug in dialog preview
+Ver 1.2.4
+    Added Field of View Multiplier to increase zoom range or even flip it (try a FoV Multiplier of 0.4) Fixed bug in buff duration multiplier
 Ver 1.2.3
-    Added Field of View Multiplier to increase zoom range or even flip it (try a FoV Mult of 0.4) Ver 1.2.3
     Recompiled for game release
     Added tweak to allow achievements for modded games